flying2322/2024PersonalBlog/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hi there~ This is Dominic Li, a software algorithm developer in a robotics startup company in China, now work as an expat in Amsterdam, NL.
+Hi there~ This is Dominic Li, a software algorithm developer in Amsterdam, Netherlands.This is my playground to show some funny and interesting discoveries.
+Hope you enjoy it and have fun!
 {style="text-align: justify;"}